breylaude/blog/_posts/2023-12-09-counting-accumulated-git-changes.md

 comments: true
 ---

-It's almost christmas and the team is tasked with sharing some highlights this year.
-We thought sharing how much code we've written is a good idea.
+It's almost xmas, and the team has been tasked with sharing some highlights from the year.
+We thought it would be a good idea to share how much code we've written.

 Sure, it's not a great metric for measuring productivity, but it'll do for bragging rights.

 But.. how? `git diff --shortstat` works, however I'm not sure which commit occurred a year ago.

 Not sure if this is the best method.
 But here's what I did.